 For instance, you could play a G Minor 9th arpeggio, or a Bb Major 7th arpeggio, or a C Minor 7 arpeggio.

 You could play the G Minor Blues scale or the G Minor pentatonic scale, and so on and so forth.
 It really depends on the song and the structure of it, however.

 Popular music songs tend to be less sophisticated because they’re designed to be for the masses.
+That said, they’re great to learn because they teach you a lot, especially if you’re learning them through Guitar Tricks (their site here).
 There isn’t a lot of room for the nuance of sophistication, because the more nuanced the track is, the greater the possibility of turning off the listener.

 However, on account of popular music’s relative simplicity, it’s easy to jam over.